CleverCloud/doc.clever-cloud.com/runtimes/scala/scala.md

 For more configuration, please go to <a href="https://github.com/sbt/sbt-start-script" target="_blank">https://github.com/sbt/sbt-start-script</a>.

+### Environment injection

+Clever Cloud can inject environment variables that are defined in the dashboard and by add-ons linked to your application.

+To get an env variable from your code, you can use the `System.getenv("MY_VARIABLE")` method.
+Be aware that it can return null.

 ### Deploy on Clever Cloud

 Application deployment on Clever Cloud is via Git.
 Follow [these steps](/clever-cloud-overview/add-application/) to deploy your application.